 Google also allows you to measure the average time on page of your website.
 You can see whether people are clicking on links and visiting multiple pages while on your site.
 This metric provides formidable feedback to the writer to improve the quality of content creation.

 Heatmap analysis offered by services like Crazy Egg allows you to see exactly where on the page the eyeballs are landing and where you’re losing readership.
 Imagine if you got the same type of feedback on a book you’ve written?

 03: Conclusion: The Digital Landscape Offers Dangers and Opportunities

 There’s always a fear of new technology when it becomes a massive part of our lives.
 (There are many concerning issues related to digital technology–Facebook’s abusive use of our personal information is a problem.
 And Google’s overwhelming dominance in the search engine marketplace causes many of us who work in the marketing industry a great deal of concern. )

 However, we shouldn’t imagine that one day this whole “internet thing” is going to go away, like a hairstyle we look back on with dread.

 The digital landscape offers many exciting opportunities to writers who want to provide themselves a good living.
 The creation of content by companies allows businesses to establish brand trust by delivering the most exciting, most engaging, most informative media on the planet.

 Writers Offer Bulletproof Branding

-When companies connect with a target audience on their website, they’re establishing a relationship which allows them to adjust and grow as technology and trends shift.
-The content is, in many ways, more important than the products you sell.
+When companies connect with a target audience on their website, they’re establishing a relationship that allows them to adjust and grow as technology and trends shift.
+The content is, in some ways, more important than the products you sell.